 Tip 3: Go Ahead and Splurge

-The upside to a tiny space is that you can choose high-end elements without setting your budget back too much.
+The upside to a tiny space is that you can choose high-end elements without setting the budget back too much.
 Even something as pricey as a marble hexagonal tile won’t break the bank, which, seeing as there’s not much square footage to cover, should be an easy job for the right flooring expert.

 Tip 4: Create an Illusion